Isle of Wight Guru

 15. Butterfly World

-Maria got in touch to report that they now offer the opportunity to have your hand sucked by giant fish, which she described as a 'surprisingly pleasant experience'.
+Maria got in touch to report how much she enjoyed having her hand sucked by giant fish, which she described as a 'surprisingly pleasant experience'.
 Er...

 All in all, it's been a rough few years for tourists visiting the Isle of Wight to see our collection of fountains.
 Back in 2017, Waltzing Waters in Ryde closed meaning you can no longer see illuminated fountains dancing to the sounds of classical music.
 No flowers please.